• Home

 • Permit closure: Ask for final certificate of completion when project ends

-• Red flags: Contractor who says "we don't need permits" for work that clearly requires them
+• Red flags: Any contractor who says "we don't need permits" for work that clearly requires them

 Navigating Chicago's permit process doesn't have to be overwhelming.
-With the right contractor and understanding of requirements, permits become a straightforward part of your kitchen renovation—not a roadblock.
+With the right contractor and understanding of requirements, permits become a straightforward part of your kitchen renovation.
 The key is planning ahead, budgeting properly for permit costs, and building approval time into your timeline.

 Licensed General Contractor TGC098779